12 Sneaky Ways To Cheat At Slots

 Engineers design gaming machines so that they can be monitored and audited whilst also delivering quality gameplay.
 However, what happens when an engineer decides to rig the codes for their own advantage?

 The infamous slots cheat Ronald Dale Harris is what happens.
 The Nevada Gaming Commission engineer did exactly that – he sure knew how to manipulate a slot machine!

-For years, he cheated machines by knowing the source codes and it wasn’t until his partner had a big win in the casino – $100,000 on a keno game in 1998 that the scam was discovered.
+For years, he cheated machines by knowing the source codes.
+It wasn’t until his partner had a big win in the casino – $100,000 on a keno game in 1995 – that the scam was discovered.

 Everybody loves a good, clean shave don’t they?
 Well, cheats love it when coins are shaved.